-If the PRC government deems that our contractual arrangements with the VIE do not comply with PRC regulatory restrictions on foreign investment in the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, the ADSs may decline in value or become worthless if we are unable to assert our contractual control rights over the assets of the affiliated entities that conduct substantially all of the revenuegenerating operations.
+If the PRC government deems that our contractual arrangements with the VIEs do not comply with PRC regulatory restrictions on foreign investment in the relevant industries, or if these regulations or the interpretation of existing regulations change in the future, the ADSs may decline in value or become worthless if we are unable to assert our contractual control rights over the assets of the affiliated entities that conduct substantially all of the revenue-generating operations.

 In June 2018, MOFCOM and the National Development and Reform Commission (the "NDRC") promulgated the Special Administrative Measures (Negative List) for Foreign Investment Access (the "Negative List"), which became effective on July 28, 2018, in order to amend the Guidance Catalog of Industries for Foreign Investment.
 The Negative List was latest amended on December 27, 2021.
 Pursuant to the latest Negative List, foreign ownership in entities that provide internet and other related businesses, including but not limited to, certain value-added telecommunication services, internet audio-visual program services and radio and television program production and operation, is subject to restrictions under current PRC laws and regulations, unless certain exceptions are available.
-Specifically, the operation of certain value-added telecommunications services is considered as "restricted," while the provision of radio and television program production and the internet audio-visual program services are considered as "prohibited."
+Specifically, the operation of certain value-added telecommunications services is considered as "restricted," while the provision of radio and television program production and operation and the internet audio-visual program services are considered as "prohibited."

 QuantaSing Group Limited is a Cayman Islands holding company with no substantive operations.
-Beijing Liangzizhige, our WFOE, is our whollyowned PRC subsidiary and a foreign-invested enterprise under PRC laws.
-Accordingly, our WFOE is not eligible to engage in businesses that are subject to foreign ownership restriction under the PRC laws.
-We currently conduct our business in China through the contractual arrangements entered into by our WFOE with the VIE based in China.
-Investors in the ADSs are purchasing the equity securities of QuantaSing Group Limited, the Cayman Islands holding company, rather than the equity securities of the VIE or its subsidiaries.
-Our WFOE has entered into a series of contractual arrangements with the VIE and its shareholder, which enable us to (1) be considered as the primary beneficiary of the VIE for accounting purposes and consolidate the financial results of the affiliated entities, (2) receive substantially all of the economic benefits of the affiliated entities, (3) have the pledge right over the equity interests in the VIE as the pledgee, and (4) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.
+Our WFOEs are foreign-invested enterprises under PRC laws and, accordingly, they are not eligible to engage in businesses that are subject to foreign ownership restriction under the PRC laws.
+We currently conduct our primary business in China (i.e., our individual online learning services business) through the contractual arrangements entered into by Beijing Liangzizhige with Beijing Feierlai.
+In addition, in May 2024, Beijing Chuangyuqizhi, one of our WFOEs, also entered into contractual arrangements with Beijing Zhixueduxing, another VIE.
+For details, see "Item 4.
+Information on the Company-A. History and Development of the Company."
+Investors in the ADSs are purchasing the equity securities of QuantaSing Group Limited, the Cayman Islands holding company, rather than the equity securities of the VIEs or their subsidiaries.
+Our WFOEs have entered into a series of contractual arrangements with the respective VIE and its shareholder, which enable us to (1) be considered as the primary beneficiary of the VIEs for accounting purposes and consolidate the financial results of the affiliated entities, (2) receive substantially all of the economic benefits of the affiliated entities, (3) have the pledge right over the equity interests in the VIEs as the pledgee, and (4) have an exclusive option to purchase all or part of the equity interests in the VIEs when and to the extent permitted by PRC law.
 We have been and expect to continue to be dependent on the affiliated entities to operate our business in China.
-As a result of these contractual arrangements, we are the primary beneficiary of the VIE and consolidate the financial results of the affiliated entities under U.S. GAAP.
-See "Corporate History and Structure" for details.
+As a result of these contractual arrangements, we are the primary beneficiary of the VIEs and consolidate the financial results of the affiliated entities to operate our business in China.
+As a result of these contractual arrangements, we are the primary beneficiary of the VIEs and consolidate the financial results of the affiliated entities to operate our business in China.
+As a result of these contractual arrangements, w